BostonGlobe/slush-globeapp/templates/README.md

 - Make public: share button -> advanced -> change "private only you can access" to "public on the web"
 - In the address bar, grab the ID
 	- ...com/document/d/ **1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0** /edit
-- In **copy.js** paste in the ID
+- In `copy-config.js` paste in the ID

-*Run archie*
-- To get the latest copy, run `node copy.js` in root
-- This will update **src/data/copy.json** which is handlebars pulls from

-If the data is too sensitive or a google doc is overkill, you can update **src/data/copy.json** directly.
+If the data is too sensitive or a google doc is overkill, you can update `src/data/copy.json` directly.

+Running `gulp fetch-google` at any point will pull down the latest.

 #### SEO and Analytics
 The following snippet is a bare minimum needed to fill out the basic information for seo and analytics.
 If you are using a [Google Doc](#google-doc), you can add this in there.
 Otherwise, put the following code in `src/data/copy.json`.